-How much money would you bring on the mountain with you?
+How much money should you bring on the mountain with you?

 If you’re going on this trek, I would budget about $30 USD (roughly 3300 rupees) per day for food, accommodation, and drinks.
 You also need roughly 5500 rupees for permits.
 I would then add a bit more to have a cushion.

 3300 rupees X 12 days = 39,600 rupees.